lumumbapl/Publish-Missed-Scheduled-Posts/readme.txt

 == Key Features ==

-= Automated Scheduled Post Publication =

-Schedulify takes charge of scheduled post publication, automatically publishing posts that may have been missed by the default WordPress cron.
+* **Automated Scheduled Post Publication**: Schedulify takes charge of scheduled post publication, automatically publishing posts that may have been missed by the default WordPress cron.

-= Email Notifications =

-Receive instant email notifications upon the successful publication of scheduled posts.
+* **Email Notifications**: Receive instant email notifications upon the successful publication of scheduled posts.
 Keep administrators informed about the latest updates directly in their inbox.

-= Customizable Interval Settings =

-Tailor the plugin to your needs by setting a custom interval for scheduled post checks.
+* **Customizable Interval Settings**: Tailor the plugin to your needs by setting a custom interval for scheduled post checks.
 Choose intervals from 5 to 60 minutes, providing flexibility based on your site's requirements.

-= User Role Access Control =

-Fine-tune access control by specifying user roles that are permitted to manage the Schedulify settings.
+* **User Role Access Control**: Fine-tune access control by specifying user roles that are permitted to manage the Schedulify settings.
 This feature ensures that only authorized users can configure and monitor the plugin.

-= Detailed Plugin Settings =

-Access a dedicated settings page within the WordPress dashboard, offering a user-friendly interface for configuring Schedulify.
+* **Detailed Plugin Settings**: Access a dedicated settings page within the WordPress dashboard, offering a user-friendly interface for configuring Schedulify.
 Admins can easily manage email notifications, custom intervals, and user role access.

-= Plugin Activation Link =

-Directly access the list of scheduled posts from the WordPress dashboard by utilizing the convenient "Scheduled Posts" link added under the 'Posts' menu.
+* **Plugin Activation Link**: Directly access the list of scheduled posts from the WordPress dashboard by utilizing the convenient "Scheduled Posts" link added under the 'Posts' menu.

-= Documentation and Support =
+== Documentation and Support ==

 Refer to the comprehensive plugin documentation for detailed guidance on Schedulify's functionalities.
 Additionally, get support by visiting our [Support Page](#).